Ji-JiaXin/Project-Weather-electricity-prices/README.md

 # Project-Weather-electricity-prices
-Welcome to our Python project for “Data Processing in Python” (JEM207) aimed at exploring the relationship between weather conditions, especially air temperature, and electricity consumption and generation in Germany.
+Welcome to our Python project for “Data Processing in Python” (JEM207) aimed at exploring the relationship between weather conditions (especially air temperature) and electricity consumption and generation in Germany.
 Given that Germany's energy mix is predominantly comprised of renewables, the weather should be a significant factor influencing electricity supply and demand.
-We prepared a module that allows users to input temperatures from previous days.
+We prepared a module that allows users to input temperatures.
 The module will analyze historical weather data and identify periods when weather conditions closely resemble the provided input.
 The user can also set the threshold, which enables him to regulate how strict the similarity between the weather patterns must be (scale of 1-8, the higher the number the less strict the condition -> higher number of similar weather patterns).

 The ultimate goal is to provide the user with information regarding the development of the monitored indicator during the past periods with similar weather conditions.

 Join us on this exciting journey, and let us explore together the impact of weather on electricity flow within the German energy system!

-## How does the user interface work?
-For your simplicity and comfortability, we have created a simple modern-looking graphical user interface (GUI).
-You can insert the 7 temperatures in °c, set the threshold, choose the preferred variable you want to examine, and lastly, the method you want to use.
-Click on the run button and here the MAGIC happens.
-You should be provided with a graphical visualization of the relationship between your chosen variable and the temperature development over time.
-Furthermore, based on your inserted temperatures and the threshold, you can see highlighted periods in the graph which are the periods with similar weather temperature patterns as your inserted values.
-From the graph, you can further conclude, whether your chosen variable has a similar trend to weather temperature.
-That is pretty cool, right?

 ## How to run the project on your device?
 1. Have installed Git on your device.
-You can download using the following link: https://git-scm.com/downloads.
+You can download it using the following link: https://git-scm.com/downloads.

 2. Start by cloning the project repository on your machine.
-Open command prompt or terminal (press the windows button on your keyboard and search for "terminal"/use "command + t" for macOS).
-Set your desired current working directory using this (replace "file_path" with your path in a similar form as "C:/Users/mypersonal/Desktop..." ):
+Open command prompt or terminal (press the windows button on your keyboard and search for "terminal" or use "command + t" for macOS).
+Set your desired current working directory using this following command (replace "file_path" with your path in a similar form as "C:/Users/mypersonal/Desktop..." ):
 <pre>
 cd file_path
 </pre>